Everything you need to know about your master’s thesis

 Digital forms (e.g. Screenshots or pdf-files) of the used internet sources must be added to the data storage medium.

-Requests for extension of the writing period must be submitted in writing to the chair of the board of examiners immediately.
+Requests for extension of the writing period must be submitted in writing to the chairperson of the examinations board immediately.
 Generally, a one-time extension of up to 3 weeks may be granted.
 Only in special cases this extension period might be prolonged.
-Candidates have to submit their request to the program director in writing and with detailed explaination.
+Students have to submit their request to to the academic office via e-mail.

-Delayed submission may lead to failure of the master’s thesis, if the candidate can be held responsible (examination guidelines §16).
-In case of postal submission the postmark counts as date of submission.
+Delayed submission may lead to failure of the master’s thesis, if the candidate can be held responsible (examination guidelines §16) [German].

 If the master’s thesis has been graded „insufficient“(5,0), it can be repeated once.
 The candidate must apply for a second trial, latest six weeks after the examination result has been published.